Biological wastewater treatment harnesses the action of bacteria and other microorganisms to clean water

 Biological wastewater treatment is a process that seems simple on the surface since it uses natural processes to help with the decomposition of organic substances, but in fact, it’s a complex, not completely understood process at the intersection of biology and biochemistry.

-Biological wastewater treatment is often a secondary treatment process, used to remove any material remaining after primary treatment.
-In the primary water treatment process, sediments or substances such as oil are removed from the wastewater.
+Biological wastewater treatment often is used as a secondary treatment process to remove material remaining after primary treatment with processes including dissolved air flotation (DAF).
+In the primary water treatment process, sediments and substances such as oil are removed from the wastewater.

 Aerobic Wastewater Treatment

-Aerobic wastewater treatment processes include treatments such as activated sludge process, oxidation ditches, trickling filters, lagoon-based treatments, and aerobic digestion.
+Aerobic wastewater treatment processes include simple septic or aerobic tanks, and oxidation ditches; surface and spray aeration; activated sludge; oxidation ditches, trickling filters; pond and lagoon-based treatments; and aerobic digestion.
+Constructed wetlands and various types of filtration are also considered biological treatment processes.
 Diffused aeration systems may be used to maximize oxygen transfer and minimize odors as the wastewater is treated.
 Aeration provides oxygen to the helpful bacteria and other organisms as they decompose organic substances in the wastewater.

-A time-honored example of an aerobic treatment method is the activated sludge process.
-This is a proven biological wastewater treatment widely used for the secondary treatment of both domestic and industrial wastewater.
-It is well suited for treating waste streams high in organic or biodegradable content and is often used to treat municipal sewage, wastewater generated by pulp and paper mills or food-related industries such as meat processing, and industrial waste streams containing carbon molecules.
+A time-honored example of an aerobic biological treatment method is the activated sludge process, which is widely used for the secondary treatment of both domestic and industrial wastewater.
+It is well suited for treating waste streams high in organic or biodegradable content and is often used to treat municipal sewage; wastewater generated by pulp and paper mills or food-related industries such as meat processing; and industrial waste streams containing carbon molecules.

-An exciting new technology, the membrane aerated biofilm reactor (MABR), refines this process to use 90% less energy for aeration.
-Air is gently blown into a spirally wound membrane in a tank, with air on one side of the membrane and mixed liquor on the other.
+In recent years, technological advances have been transforming biological processes.
+One example is the membrane aerated biofilm reactor (MABR), which refines this process to use 90% less energy for aeration, typically the most energy-intensive stage of traditional biological treatment.
+In Fluence’s MABR treatment, air at atmospheric pressure is gently blown into a spirally wound membrane in a tank, with air on one side of the membrane and mixed liquor on the other in a single tank.
 Nitrification-denitrification is achieved by a biofilm that forms on the membrane.
 The result is an effluent suitable for irrigation or release into the environment.

-By contrast, anaerobic treatment uses bacteria to help organic material deteriorate in an oxygen-free environment.
-Lagoons and septic tanks may use anaerobic processes.
-The best-known anaerobic treatment is anaerobic digestion, which is used for treating food and beverage manufacturing effluents, as well as municipal wastewater, chemical effluent, and agricultural waste.
+In contrast, anaerobic treatment uses bacteria to help organic material deteriorate in an oxygen-free environment.
+Lagoons and septic tanks may use anaerobic processes, but the best-known anaerobic treatment is anaerobic digestion, which is used for treating effluent from food and beverage manufacturing, as well as municipal wastewater, chemical effluent, and agricultural waste.

-The type of biological treatment selected for wastewater treatment, whether aerobic or anaerobic, depends on a wide range of factors, including compliance with environmental regulations on discharge quality.
+The type of biological treatment selected for wastewater treatment, whether aerobic or anaerobic, depends on a wide range of factors, including compliance with environmental discharge quality regulations.

 Researchers continue to look for ways to optimize conventional biological wastewater treatment.
 In one example, Finnish researchers added iron sulfate to wastewater before biological treatment to reduce phosphorous in tough-to-treat pulp mill wastewater.
-Other researchers have used ultraviolet light to remove challenging substances such as chemical residues and pharmaceutical compounds.
-And, MABR’s groundbreaking aeration model saves so much energy that it makes treatment possible in remote areas.
+Other researchers have used UV light to remove challenging substances such as chemical residues and pharmaceutical compounds.
+And, MABR’s groundbreaking aeration model saves so much energy that it makes treatment possible in remote areas on alternative energy sources.